Pride and Prejudice (1940 film): Plot

 Elizabeth visits Charlotte in her new home.
-She is introduced to Lady Catherine de Bourgh (Edna May Oliver), Mr. Collins' "patroness", and during her visit she also encounters Mr. Darcy once again.
+She is introduced to Lady Catherine de Bourgh, Mr. Collins' "patroness", and during her visit she also encounters Mr. Darcy once again.
 At Charlotte's insistence, Elizabeth sees Darcy who asks her to marry him, but she refuses, partly because of the story Wickham had told her about Darcy, partly because he broke up the romance between Mr. Bingley and Jane, and partly because of his "character".
 They get into a heated argument and he leaves.

 When Elizabeth returns home, she learns that Lydia has run away with Wickham but they were not married.
 Mr. Bennet and his brother-in-law unsuccessfully try to find Lydia.
 Darcy learns of this and returns to offer Elizabeth his services.
 He tells her that Wickham will never marry Lydia.
 He reveals that Wickham had tried to elope with his sister, Georgiana, who was younger than Lydia at the time.
 After Darcy leaves, Elizabeth realizes she loves him but believes he will never see her again.

 Lydia and Wickham return to the house married.
 A short time later, Lady Catherine arrives and tells Elizabeth that Darcy found Lydia and forced Wickham to marry her by providing Wickham with a substantial sum of money.
 She also tells her that she can strip Darcy of his wealth if he marries against her wishes.
 She demands that Elizabeth promise that she will never become engaged to Darcy.
 Elizabeth refuses.
 Lady Catherine leaves in a huff and meets outside with Darcy, who had sent her to see Elizabeth to find out if he would be welcomed by her.
 After Lady Catherine's report, Darcy comes in and he and Elizabeth proclaim their love for each other in the garden.
 Mr. Bingley also meets Jane in the garden and takes her hand, all while Mrs. Bennet spies on both couples.